-The programme will begin in the academic year beginning September 2023.
-Health Education England will fully fund a significant number of places on the PG Cert.
-HEE-funded places are open to staff working in, or delivering services to, the NHS in England.
-Applications for funded places are open until April 30, 2023.
-Go to the application form for HEE-funded places.
+The full programme began in September 2023 when NHS England funded a significant number of places on the PG Cert for staff working in, or delivering services to, the NHS in England.

 Aim and audience

 The Clinical Data Science Programme aims to empower healthcare professionals from across the health and social care workforce, from Knowledge and Library Specialists to nurses, AHPs, healthcare scientists, doctors and beyond, to apply data science in practice and translate data into patient benefit.
 This educational programme will support the development of data science, statistics, machine learning, and programming capabilities across the healthcare workforce, leading to a 60 credit postgraduate qualification in Clinical Data Science.
-Click this link to view the University of Manchester’s detailed guide to the programme.

 The Clinical Data Science Programme does not aim to train healthcare professional to become data scientists.
 It will give professionals across the board the opportunity to develop their data science skills and drive digital transformation in their practice.
 Participants will bring with them their clinical, health and social care knowledge and experience, and the programme will provide the computer science methods and maths, stats and machine learning skills to allow practitioners to make use of their data, adding value to their clinical work to benefit patients.